Monarch butterfly: Butterfly gardening and monarch waystations

-Breeding monarchs prefer to lay eggs on swamp milkweed (A. incarnata).
+Breeding monarchs prefer to lay eggs on swamp milkweed (A. incarnata) in the midwest.
 However, A. incarnata is an early successional plant that usually grows at the margins of wetlands and in seasonally flooded areas.
-The plant is slow to spread via seeds, does not spread by runners and tends to disappear as vegetative densities increase and habitats dry out.
-Although A. incarnata plants can survive for up to 20 years, most live only two-five years in gardens.
+The plant is slow to spread via seeds, does not spread by runners, and tends to disappear as vegetative densities increase and habitats dry out.
+Although A. incarnata plants can survive up to 20 years, most live only two to five years in gardens.
 The species is not shade-tolerant and is not a good vegetative competitor.